Which PE Exam Should I Take?

 In its portion of exam-specific material, the NCEES® website specifies the topics and roughly how many questions will appear on the various PE examinations.
 You can find relevant information from this source.
 You can print the PDF files after downloading them.

-Of course, if you take a PE review course, you’ll have a better notion of what to concentrate on because someone else has already done the legwork for you!
+Of course, if you take an electrical PE review course, you’ll have a better notion of what to concentrate on because someone else has already done the legwork for you!

 Don’t try to learn everything at once.
 Concentrate solely on the topics that are most likely to appear on our PE exam.

 Frequently Asked Questions:

 1 - Which PE exam is the easiest?

 From the statistics concerning PE exam passing rates, it is found that 82% of candidates passed the PE Agricultural and Biological Engineering, PE Fire Protection, and the PE Metallurgical and Materials exams on their first attempt.

 But remember that evaluating the relative ease of PE exams based on pass rates can be misleading.
 It’s crucial to select a PE exam aligned with your expertise and career goals rather than relying solely on pass rates.
 Read our detailed blog on which PE exam is the easiest.